Helenieae

-Helenieae is a tribe of the plant family Asteraceae.
-The type genus is Helenium, but the best known members of the tribe are the Gaillardia.
-Helenieae are usually placed in their own tribe, but some authors include this and several other tribes as subtribes within a broader definition of the tribe Heliantheae.
+Helenieae is a tribe of flowering plants in the family Asteraceae.
+The type genus is Helenium; among the best-known members of the tribe is Gaillardia.
+Helenieae is usually treated as a distinct tribe, though some authors subsume it and several related tribes as subtribes within a broader circumscription of Heliantheae.

 Subtribes and genera

-Helenieae subtribes and genera recognized by the Global Compositae Database:
+Subtribes and genera of Helenieae recognised by the Global Compositae Database: